redditplexshares/redditplexshares.github.io/index.md

 This website is managed by an independent person who is not affiliated with any of the providers mentioned below.

 ### Duck Entertainment
-- Products: PlexShares, Plex Shares, TV, appboxes, Emby
+- Products PlexShares, Plex Shares, TV, appboxes, Emby
 - Discord - [discord link](https://discord.iduck.xyz)
 - Whatsaps - 16602235880
 - Website - [Duck](http://www.ducktv.ing)